Initialize single-token architecture datacenters

 In most circumstances, each workload type, such as search, analytics, and transactional, should be organized into separate virtual datacenters.
 Workload segregation avoids contention for resources.
 However, workloads can be combined in SearchAnalytics nodes when there is not a large demand for analytics, or when analytics queries must use a DSE Search index.
 Generally, combining transactional (OLTP) and analytics (OLAP) workloads results in decreased performance.

-Complete the tasks outlined in Initializing a DataStax Enterprise cluster to prepare the environment.
+1. Complete the tasks outlined in Initialize a DataStax Enterprise cluster to prepare the environment.

-2. Calculate the token assignments as described in Calculating tokens for single-token architecture nodes.
+2. Calculate the token assignments for your single-architecture nodes.

-The following tables list tokens for a 6 node cluster with a single datacenter or two datacenters.
+For this example, assume you installed DSE on 6 nodes.
+The following tables list tokens for this hypothetical 6 node cluster with a single datacenter or two datacenters:

 0